-12.4.1 Superfast broadband and better mobile connectivity can make a significant difference to those living and working in villages and rural areas.
-Both the Resident and Business Surveys confirmed that broadband speed in the Parish is slow.

-- 12.4.2 In line with Broadband Delivery UK, part of the Department for Culture, Media and Sport, the Government Broadband box Stone Path Drive is keen to see improvements to broadband and mobile infrastructure.
+- 12.4.1 Superfast broadband and better mobile connectivity can make a significant difference to those living and working in villages and rural areas.
+Both the Resident and Business Surveys confirmed that broadband speed in the Parish is slow. - 12.4.2 In line with Broadband Delivery UK, part of the Department for Culture, Media and Sport, the Government is keen to see improvements to broadband and mobile infrastructure.
 The NPPF supports high quality communications infrastructure.
 It specifically states that the development of superfast broadband technology and other communication networks plays a vital role in enhancing the provision of local community facilities and services.
-Braintree District Council also recognises these benefits.
-Cabinets and Poles should be sited in accordance with the Department for Digital, Culture, Media and Sports revised Cabinet Siting and Pole Siting Code of Practice (Nov 2016). - 12.4.3 ECC recommends that broadband installation should be provided for all new developments without a distinction between small- and large-scale development. - 12.4.4 The policy requires developers to have early regard to the connectivity of their proposals.
+BDC also recognises these benefits.
+Cabinets and Poles should be sited in accordance with the Department For Digital, Culture, Media and Sports revised Cabinet Siting and Pole Siting Code of Practice (Nov 2016). - 12.4.3 ECC recommends that broadband installation should be provided for all new developments without a distinction between small and large scale development. - 12.4.4 The policy requires developers have early regard to the connectivity of their proposals.